 COMPASS Pathways plc, or the Company, is a mental health care company dedicated to accelerating patient access to evidence-based innovation in mental health.
-The Company is developing psilocybin therapy through late-stage clinical trials in Europe and North America for patients with treatment-resistant depression.
+The Company is developing its investigational COMP360 psilocybin therapy through late-stage clinical trials in Europe and North America for patients with treatment-resistant depression.